Skip to content

 WISP Compliance Checklist for Accounting Firms

-- Conduct and document a written risk assessment with specific threats
+• Conduct and document a written risk assessment with specific, identified threats

-- Configure network firewalls with documented rule sets
+• Configure network firewalls with documented rule sets and annual review schedule

 Operationalizing Your WISP: From Document to Practice

-A WISP is a living document, not a filing cabinet artifact.
+A WISP is a living document, not a one-time filing.
 Both the FTC Safeguards Rule and IRS guidance require that your security program be implemented, not merely written.
 Here's how to operationalize the key sections of your accounting firm WISP template after the document is complete.

 Embed Access Controls Into Your Technology Stack

 Rather than relying on policy reminders, build access control into your systems.
 Configure tax software and cloud storage to require multi-factor authentication at every login.
 Use group policy or mobile device management (MDM) to enforce password complexity and automatic screen-lock timeouts on all firm devices.
-Set up automated account deprovisioning workflows so that when an employee's termination is processed in HR, their system access is revoked simultaneously — not days later.
+Set up automated account deprovisioning workflows so that when an employee leaves, their system access is revoked simultaneously, not days later.

 Document Every Training Event with Verifiable Records